Akuregian/SnakeNeuroEvolution/README.md

 </pre>

-This program implments a Neural Network, coupled with a genetic algorithm to evolve Snake Entities to learn and beat the game.
+This program implements a Neural Network, coupled with a genetic algorithm to evolve Snake Entities to learn and beat the game.
 A Neural Network class is created and placed inside a Snake.
 A Population of these snakes are instantiated and passed to the Genetic Algorithm Class which trains the snakes until they have all died.
-At which point the results are sent to the Engine, which is picked up by the wrapper class and displays the results.
+At which point the results are sent to the Engine, which is picked up by the wrapper class and then displays the results.